bjartemisund/policy/privacy-policy.md

 ---
 # Privacy Policy

-Effective date: April 15th, 2022
+Effective date: February 15th, 2022

 This Privacy Statement (the "Privacy Statement") is provided by: